The Struggles of Gift Giving Anxiety

 Be sure to be fair and accurate in your reflection instead of only focusing on the times that things did not go as planned.
 With this information, you can begin to build an understanding of your thoughts, behaviors and feelings surrounding giving gifts.
 What symptoms are triggered?
 What makes them worse?
 Have these feelings always been present?

-You May Also Like:How to Recognize and Cope With Your Anxiety Triggers
+You May Also Like:Worry and Anxiety

 Related Search Topics (Ads):